ro-msg-react-training/resources/README.md

  > Install *Create React App* with the help of the NodeJS package manager: `npm install -g create-react-app`.
  >
- > Create a new project in the root of your git repository by using the CLI: `create-react-app online-shop`.
+ > Create a new project in the root of your git repository by using the CLI: `create-react-app online-shop --typescript`.
  >
  > Navigate inside the project folder, start the project and open its home page in your browser: `npm start`.
  >